FOOTBALL in New Jersey

 PRO BALL RETURNS TO BRICK CITY

-League secretary and team GM Sol Rosen ended up buying the team from Granatell when they decided to move to the new league in 1965.
+League secretary and team GM Sol Rosen ended up buying the team from Granatell when they decided to move to the Continental Football League in 1965.
 The team’s main supporters in Newark were local car dealerships and breweries.
-Monte Irvin, who worked for Rheingold, was a familiar face at games.
+Monte Irvin (right), who worked for Rheingold, was a familiar face at games.

 The Bears’ fight song was sung to the old tune “Smiles”…